Causal Variance Decompositions for Measuring Health Inequalities: Simulation Study

 \subsection{Simulation Results}

 We present our simulation results for a dichotomous outcome.
-The same simulation was replicated for a continuous outcome, with the results provided in Appendix \ref{sec:AI_cont_res}.
+The same simulation was replicated for a continuous outcome, with the results provided in Appendix \ref{sec:AJ_cont_res}.
 Figure \ref{fig:hosp5_binary_res} presents the sampling distribution of estimates for each component across 1000 replicates when $J = 5$, under varying sample sizes.
 Each panel corresponds to one variance component.
 Estimators based on different outcome models are distinguished by fill shading.
 For the random forest and XGBoost models, median point shapes further indicate results under three hyperparameter settings.
 The true values are shown as horizontal dashed lines.
-The fixed-effects model based estimators, which match the data-generating mechanism, exhibited small-sample bias that diminished as sample size increased, with estimates approaching the true values.
-The random-effects model based estimators produced reasonably accurate estimates and exhibited smaller small-sample bias, possibly due to fewer free parameters.
-Estimators based on non-parametric outcome models did not consistently approach the true values as sample size increased.
-Their performance varied across different sample sizes and were sensitive to hyperparameter tuning, highlighting the trade-off between flexibility and stability in these non-parametric approaches.
+The estimators based on the fixed-effects model, which match the data-generating mechanism, exhibited small-sample bias that diminished as sample size increased, with estimates approaching the true values.
+The estimators based on the random-effects model produced reasonably accurate estimates and exhibited smaller small-sample bias, possibly due to fewer free parameters.
+Estimators based on nonparametric outcome models did not consistently approach the true values as sample size increased.
+Their performance varied across sample sizes and was sensitive to hyperparameter tuning, highlighting the trade-off between flexibility and stability in these nonparametric approaches.

 When $J = 10$ (Figure \ref{fig:hosp10_binary_res}), the observed patterns were similar to those observed with $J = 5$.
 The small-sample bias in the fixed-effects model became more apparent, whereas the random-effects model helps to mitigate this bias.
 As the sample size increases, the fixed- and random-effects models again showed convergence to the true values.
-Similar to before, the non-parametric methods were sensitive to hyperparameter tuning.
+Similar to before, the nonparametric methods were sensitive to hyperparameter tuning.

 \FloatBarrier